sacrevert/frescaloR/README.md

 To add:
 - Bayesian meta-regression example
 - Maps of corrected P_ijt
-- Comparison with sparta/fortran results?
+- ~Comparison with sparta/fortran results?~ DONE
 - Map of alpha?